3 minutes read

 Despite best practices, I still encounter occasional bumps:

-. - Native add-ons rebuild loop: Mitigated by caching the entire NPM cache directory between builds.
+. - Native add-ons rebuild loop: Mitigate by caching the entire npm cache directory (

 FAQ

-- Does npm ci respect .npmrc proxies?
+respect .npmrc proxies?
 Yes, it fully respects npm configuration files.
+Note: per-project.npmrc

-- Can I add a package with npm ci?
-Nope, use npm install for modifying dependencies.
+. - Can I add a package with

 TL;DR